ChristopherBarrington/scamp/docs/content/contribution-guides/module/_index.md

 The [`inputs` to a process][nf docs process inputs] are passed as channels from the Nextflow pipeline.
 The order and type of channel is important.
 The definitions here must be adhered to in the pipeline.
 In this example, there are four inputs: `opt`, `tag`, `sample` and `db`.
 Their types are specified as either `val` or `file`.
 A `val` is a value which can be substituted into the script.
 The `file` will be a symlink to the target named, in this case, "db".

-For {scamp} processes, the `opt` and `tag` inputs should be used universally.
+For {scamp} processes, the `opt` input should be used universally.
 The `opt` channel is a `map` of key value pairs that can be accessed by the configuration file, allowing pipeline parameters that are not necessarily used in the process to be accessed outside the task, and used to track input parameters in output channels.
 But beware that only variables that affect the process's execution should be included because they could invalidate the cache.
 The `tag` is a string that will be added to the Nextflow output log to identify an individual task.
+If omitted, a number is shown in the log instead.

 The [`outputs` of a process][nf docs process outputs] are the files or variables produced by the script.
-The "complicated_analysis" module emits four output channels: the `opt` without modification from it's input, two `yaml` files to track the software versions and task parameters and the analysis output file: `output.file`.
-These are emitted to the pipeline in channels named `opt`, `task`, `versions` and `output`.
+The "complicated_analysis" module emits three output channels: the `opt` without modification from it's input, a `task.yaml` file to track software versions of a process and task parameters, and the analysis output file: `output.file`.
+These are emitted to the pipeline in channels named `opt`, `task` and `output`.

-For {scamp} processes the `opt`, `task` and `versions` should be used.
-The `task` and `versions` may be used in the future to compose markdown reports.
+For {scamp} processes the `opt` and `task` should be used.
+The `task` may be used in the future to compose markdown reports.

 The [`script` stanza][nf docs process script] defines what analysis actually happens.
 I favour using templates here so that the scripts are kept separate from Nextflow.
-In this example, if the user has provided the [`-stub-run` argument][nf docs process stub] when invoking the pipeline, the `stub.sh` script is executed, otherwise it is `main.sh`.
+In this example, if the user has provided the [`-stub-run` argument][nf docs process stub] when invoking the pipeline, the `stub.sh` script is executed, otherwise `main.sh` will be executed.

 Other [Nextflow directives][nf docs process directives] can be included but may not be completely relevant in the context of a module.
 For example, using `publishDir` should be the choice of the pipeline creator so may not be sensible to include here.
 Directives included here can be overridden by a suitable configuration file, however.
 In this case we include some resource requests - `cpus`, `memory` and `time` - but no execution method (eg `SLURM`) which should be defined at execution by the user.